miso-lims/miso-lims/docs/user_manual/workflows.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Beginning a New Workflow" %}

-To begin a new workflow, go to the Home page.
+To begin a new workflow, go to the Workflows widget.
 If the workflow you wish to begin is one of your favourite workflows, click on the "Begin New ...
-Workflow" item in the Workflows widget, where "..." is the name of the workflow.
+Workflow" item in the widget, where "..." is the name of the workflow.

 If the workflow you wish to begin is not one of your favourite workflows, click on the "Begin New Workflow" item in the Workflows widget.
 In the dialog box which opens, click the name of the workflow you wish to begin.